snowplow/snowplow/README.md

 * **Trackers** fire Snowplow events.
 Currently we have JavaScript, no-JavaScript (pixel), Lua and Arduino trackers
 * **Collectors** receive Snowplow events from trackers.
 Currently we have a CloudFront-based collector and a Clojure-based collector
 * **Enrich** cleans up the raw Snowplow events, enriches them and puts them into storage.
 Currently we have a Hadoop-based enrichment processes
 * **Storage** is where the Snowplow events live.
-Currently we store the Snowplow events in a flatfile structure on S3, and in the Redshift database
+Currently we store the Snowplow events in a flatfile structure on S3, and in the Redshift and Postgres databases
 * **Analytics** are performed on the Snowplow events.
-Currently we have a cookbook of ad hoc analyses that work with Redshift and Hive
+Currently we have a cookbook of ad hoc analyses that work with Redshift, Postgres and Hive

 **For more information on the current Snowplow architecture, please see the [Technical architecture] [architecture-doc]**.